Hog-CERN/Hog/docs/03-Improving-Debugging/02-contributing.md

 ## Markdown

 This manual is made in markdown, a simple language for formatting text.
 If you're not familiar, there is a handy cheatsheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-There are a few special cases for the specific flavor of markdown that GitLab uses (most notably for newline syntax) that are documented [here](https://docs.gitlab.com/ee/user/markdown.html).
+There are a few special cases for the specific flavor of markdown that gitLab uses (most notably for newline syntax) that are documented [here](https://docs.gitlab.com/ee/user/markdown.html).

 ## Continuous integration set-up